UglyTroLL/ReKognitionJavaSDK/README.md

 ReKognition Java SDK
 ==================

 Java SDK for [ReKognition](https://rekognition.com/) face recognition APIs.
+Should be OK for Android.

 Highlights
 ---